For International Donations HBEF partners with Creative Visions Foundation.

 The average cost of sending a child who meets HBEF criteria to the regular public boarding secondary school in Kenya is equivalent to about 650 USD per year (or 55 USD per month) although the exact foreign currency may differ slightly depending on the exchange rate.

-With regard to payment arrangements, HBEF normally requests sponsors who wish to be assigned specific children to pay the amount for the whole year by 31 October of the preceding year, and renew these payments at the same time in the following three years.
+With regard to payment arrangements, HBEF normally requests sponsors who wish to be assigned specific children to pay the amount for the whole year by the end of the preceding year, and renew these payments at the same time in the following three years.
 This arrangement helps HBEF to plan properly for the coverage of a particular child's education and helps simplify administrative procedures while at the same time helping we save on costly bank charges, incurred each time an individual donation comes in.
 HBEF requires that all this information be included in the “commitment pledge” form submitted by the prospective sponsor.

 Transferring money to HBEF